Soedjono Hoemardani: Career

 After the Japanese took power in Indonesia, Soedjono joined the Japanese reserve police force (Keibōdan) and became a deputy commander.
 During the Indonesian National Revolution, he started off in 1945 as a second lieutenant in the 4th Division (today Kodam IV/Diponegoro), and became a treasurer for a regiment within it.
 He was later promoted to first lieutenant in 1947 and was assigned as the division's financial officer.
 After the war, his rank was elevated to captain in 1950, major in 1957, and lieutenant colonel in 1961.
 During this period, Soeharto was the commander of the Diponegoro division, and Soedjono was his financial officer.
 Soedjono also undertook a 10-month course in the United States Army Financial Management School at Fort Benjamin Harrison, completing it in 1964.

 In mid-1966, several months following Suharto's takeover of the presidency (through the Supersemar), Soedjono was appointed as one of six military officers in Suharto's personal staff, and as one of three junior officers (under the coordination of Alamsyah Ratu Perwiranegara).
 At the time, he held the rank of colonel.
 By September that year, he was dispatched with Adam Malik's delegation to the Netherlands, the US, and Japan, and the delegation announced Indonesia's reapplication to the United Nations while it was in New York.
 In a 1969 interview, Soedjono remarked that Suharto's only order for the delegation for the United Nations was to "enter".
 When the delegation then went to Japan, Soedjono met with influential Japanese figures lobbying for relations with Indonesia, and established himself as the intermediary between Suharto's government and the lobby.
-The following year, industrialist Yutaka Kubota had visited him to lobby for the resumption of the development of an aluminum plant at Asahan.
+The following year, industrialist Yutaka Kubota visited him to lobby for the resumption of the development of an aluminum plant at Asahan.

-Due to extensive powers they held, the personal staff was nicknamed as the "shadow government" around 1968.
+Due to extensive powers they held, Suharto's personal staff was nicknamed as the "shadow government" around 1968.
 Suharto disbanded his personal staff due to suspicions of business interests in 1968, but the three army officers (including Soedjono) were immediately reappointed as "personal assistants" (Aspri), and effectively nothing changed for them.
 With his new title, Soedjono continued engaging with Japanese investors (becoming a subject of student demonstrations in 1972 due to his involvement in the matter), lobbying for loans and investments almost exclusively outside formal diplomatic methods.
 He defended multiple times during interviews his role in allowing significant foreign capital control over firms operating in Indonesia, though he did help establish significant ties between some local entrepreneurs and Japanese investors.
 Additionally, a recommendation from Soedjono was considered essential for local entrepreneurs seeking to establish ties with Japanese companies.

-Soedjono was promoted to major general rank in 1969.
+Soedjono was promoted to the rank of major general in 1969.
 In 1971, Soedjono, alongside Ali Murtopo, backed the founding of the Centre for Strategic and International Studies.
 He was further appointed as an armed forces representative to the People's Consultative Assembly in 1971.